boschresearch/ros2_response_time_analysis/case_study/README.md

 # Overview

-This repository contains the source code for the case study of the ECRTS 2019 paper "Response-Time Analysis of ROS 2 Processing Chains under Reservation-Based Scheduling".
+This directory contains the source code for the move-base case study.
+It corresponds to _Section 6_ of [the paper](https://t-blass.de/papers/response-time-analysis-of-ros2.pdf).

 The code is based on the [pyCPA](https://bitbucket.org/pycpa/pycpa) for compositional performance analysis.
 It consists of two parts: `ros.py`, which extends pyCPA with the analysis described in the paper, and `move_base.py`, which creates the system model, runs the analysis and visualizes the results.

 # Instructions